Keto Diet Basics

 What Not to Eat

 The best approach is to begin the keto diet by throwing out all those foods that are unhealthy, tempting and do not fit with your new lifestyle.
 This can be the most major part of successfully beginning the keto diet as you remove any temptations to veer off course.

-If there’s anything that’s in your home such as desserts, sodas, pastries, candy, fruit juices or refined sugars, get rid of it immediately.
+If there’s anything that’s in your home like desserts, sodas, pastries, candy, fruit juices or refined sugars, get rid of it immediately.
 Temptations are extremely difficult to beat when you have easy access to what you're craving.

 Grains and Starches